ncoghlan/misc/notes/python3/questions_and_answers.rst

   information about where the assumption was introduced.
 Attempting to process strings with incompatible encoding assumptions would then report both the incompatible assumptions and where they were introduced.
-* creating an "strview" type that uses memoryview to provide a str-like interface to arbitrary binary buffers containing ASCII compatible protocol data.
+* creating a "strview" type that uses memoryview to provide a str-like interface to arbitrary binary buffers containing ASCII compatible protocol data.
 * creating a hybrid type which behaves more like the Python 3